Efficient Clustering for Stretched Mixtures: Landscape and Optimality: Introduction

 where $\hat\bmu_0 = \frac{1}{n} \sum_{i = 1}^n \bX_i $, deals with arbitrary $\bmu_0$ by incorporating an intercept term $\alpha$.

 \paragraph*{Main contributions.} We propose a clustering method through (\ref{eqn-cure-0}) and study it under the model (\ref{eqn-location-scale-intro}) without requiring the clusters to be spherical.
-Under mild assumptions, we prove that an efficient algorithm achieves near-optimal statistical precision even in the absence of a good initialization. \begin{enumerate} \item[] {(\bf Loss function design)} We construct an appropriate loss function $f$ by clipping the growth of the quartic function $(x^2 - 1)^2 / 4$ outside some interval centered at $0$.
+Under mild assumptions, we prove that an efficient algorithm achieves near-optimal statistical precision even in the absence of a good initialization. \begin{itemize} \item {(\bf Loss function design)} We construct an appropriate loss function $f$ by clipping the growth of the quartic function $(x^2 - 1)^2 / 4$ outside some interval centered at $0$.
 As a result, $f$ has two ``valleys'' at $\pm 1$ and does not grow too fast, which is beneficial to statistical analysis and optimization.

-\item[] ({\bf Landscape analysis}) We characterize the geometry of the empirical loss function when $n / d$ exceeds some constant.
+\item ({\bf Landscape analysis}) We characterize the geometry of the empirical loss function when $n / d$ exceeds some constant.
 In particular, all second-order stationary points, where the smallest eigenvalues of Hessians are not significantly negative, are nearly optimal in the statistical sense.

-\item[] ({\bf Efficient algorithm with near-optimal statistical property}) We show that with high probability, a perturbed version of gradient descent algorithm starting from $\mathbf{0}$ yields a solution with near-optimal statistical property after $\tilde{O}( n/ d + d^2 / n )$ iterations (up to polylogarithmic factors). \end{enumerate}
+\item ({\bf Efficient algorithm with near-optimal statistical property}) We show that with high probability, a perturbed version of gradient descent algorithm starting from $\mathbf{0}$ yields a solution with near-optimal statistical property after $\tilde{O}( n/ d + d^2 / n )$ iterations (up to polylogarithmic factors). \end{itemize}

-The formulation (\ref{eqn-cure-0}) is an uncoupled version of linear regression for binary clustering under (\ref{eqn-location-scale-intro}).
-Beyond that, we also introduce a unified framework \textsc{CURE} which learns general feature transforms from the data to simultaneously identify multiple clusters with possibly non-convex shapes.
+The formulation (\ref{eqn-cure-0}) is uncoupled linear regression for binary clustering.
+Beyond that, we introduce a unified framework which learns feature transforms to identify clusters with possibly non-convex shapes.
 That provides a principled way of designing flexible unsupervised learning algorithms.

-\paragraph{Related work.} Methodologies for clustering can be roughly categorized as generative and discriminative ones.
-Generative approaches fit mixture models for the joint distribution of features $\bX$ and label $Y$ to make predictions.
-Their success usually hinges on well-specified models and precise estimation using likelihood-based methods \citep{DLR77}, methods of moments \citep{ MVa10 }, or density-based nonparametric methods \citep{Pol95, EKS96}.
-General guarantees in high dimensions require large sample size.
-Refined results follow from additional conditions including separability \citep{kannan2005spectral}, spherical Gaussian mixtures or known covariance matrices \citep{ anandkumar2014tensor, balakrishnan2017statistical, daskalakis2017ten}, among others.
-Since clustering is based on the conditional distribution of $Y$ given $\bX$, it only involves certain functional of model parameters.
-Generative approaches estimating all parameters have high overhead in terms of sample size and running time.